Free Research Preview. DrugChatter may produce inaccurate information.

 The recommended dosage of Advil for children varies depending on their age, weight, and the severity of their symptoms.
 According to the manufacturer's instructions and the American Academy of Pediatrics (AAP), the recommended dosage of Advil for children is as follows:

-* Children under 6 months: Advil is not recommended for children under 6 months old.
+* Children under 6 months: Do not give Advil to children under 6 months old, as it can increase the risk of serious side effects.

 * Children 6 months to 3 years: 50-75 mg every 6-8 hours, not to exceed 100 mg in 24 hours.